Anne Evans (arts patron): Personal life

-She never married or had children.
+Evans never married or had children.
 She had her own cabin built on the Evans Ranch, called the Anne Evans Mountain Home, near Evergreen, Colorado.
 It had a view of the Rocky Mountains.
 Designed by Burnham Hoyt, it was reported on in the Rocky Mountain News and in the June 1917 edition of House Beautiful magazine.
-At her summer retreat, she rode horses, climbed Mount Evans, and hiking.
+At her summer retreat, she rode horses, climbed Mount Blue Sky ((formerly Mount Evans), and hiking.
 She hosted plays with her friends at the country house.
 The house is listed on the National Register of Historic Places, and is privately owned.

 Beginning in 1900, Evans and her mother, Margaret Gray Evans, lived at her brother, William Gray Evans house, called the Byers-Evans House.
 Anne had a wing in her brother's house.
 The house is a museum called the Center for Colorado Women's History operated by History Colorado and on the National Register of Historic Places and is a Denver landmark.

 She died on January 6, 1941 of a heart attack.
 She was buried at Fairmount Cemetery in Denver.